dspeyer/dspeyer.github.io/unsongrpg.md

 # Basic Mechanics

 To see if you succeed at something, roll a number of d10s equal to your relevant ability and add the results.
 If any die rolls a 10 (“explodes”) reroll it and keep both values.
-You might add dice to the roll if you have a specific skill or helpful circumstance.
+If you have a specific skill that is directly relevant, add two dice.
+Somewhat relevant, one die.
+If this leaves you with no dice to roll, roll a d4 (it does not explode).
+Add a (non-exploding) d4 if circumstances are conducive to your success.

 If the total value on the dice meets or exceeds the DC, you succeed.

-(If it is necessary to roll a noninteger number of dice, use d4s.
-They do not explode.)

 (Do not use any dice besides d10s and d4s.
 Unless you have physical d22s or d72s, in which case you should find a way to incorporate them.

+If an action targets a character (and the target is aware) said target may assist or resist as a reaction.
+They roll a relevant ability and add or subtract half their result from the actor's.

 In general, DCs should look like:

 * 2: Trivial; why are you even rolling?
-* 5: Ordinary people can do this, if given a few tries
+* 5: A sign of basic competence
 * 10: If this is your thing, you should be able to do this
 * 15: Requires real effort from specialists
 * 20: Seriously impressive
 * 30: Near the best of real-world achievement
 * 40: Superhuman

+## Combat

 If it is necessary to keep track of exactly when characters do things, go into rounds.
 Use 10 rounds to the minute.
 During a round, you can move up to 20 cubits and do something.

+To determine order within a round, roll initiative using Violence.
+Ties are broken in favor of the player sitting closer tot he DM's right (NPCs last).
+In an ambush or similar scenario, there is one surprise round in which only the ambushers act, followed by initiative as normal.

 There are no hit points.
 Injuries are described in-universe.
 Being shot with a gun is usually fatal.